lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 - accurate proof of attendance
 - non-financial rewards or recognition

-The open interface for governance or recovery, it further allows for:
+If transferability restriction is set up by a organisation, it further allows for:
 - community-restricted claims and management
 - social membership opportunities

 ## Specification

-**LSP22-TransferRestriction** interface id according to [ERC165]: `is missing`.
+**LSP22-TransferRestriction** interface id according to [ERC165]: `TBD`.

-_This `bytes4` interface id is calculated as the XOR of the selector of batchCalls function and the following standards: LSP14Ownable2Step_
+_This `bytes4` interface id is calculated as the XOR of the functions selectors defined below_

-Smart contracts implementing the LSP22 standard MUST implement the [ERC165] `supportsInterface(..)` types, mapping and functions and MUST support the ERC165, LSP7, LSP8, LSP9, LSP14 interface ids.
+Smart contracts implementing the LSP22 standard MUST implement the [ERC165] `supportsInterface(..)` types, mapping and functions and MUST support the LSP22 interface id.

 ### Enumerable